 In middle school mathematics, students progress through the state and district learning goals for 6th, 7th, and 8th grade math.
 This trajectory typically corresponds with the grade level the student is in.
 Students who meet the district's honors profile have an opportunity to accelerate through these learning goals in order to take high school math courses during middle school.
 The honors sequence allows students to complete 6th, 7th, and 8th grade math standards by the end of 7th grade so that students may enroll in Algebra 1 Honors as an 8th grader.
 Algebra 1 Honors is offered on every middle school campus.
 Middle school students who have successfully completed Algebra 1 Honors may continue along the course progression.
 Geometry classes are offered on some middle school campuses, depending on student enrollment.
 Students whose campus does not offer geometry may take the course as a zero-hour class at Vines Academy.
-Middle school students enrolled in high school math courses must earn a grade of 70 or higher each semester in order for credit to be awarded.
 The grade for each completed semester will be recorded on the student's high school transcript and used to determine grade points and class rank.